neyfrota/omyc/omyc/bin/systemCommands/README.md

 Our workaround consist in:

-* a user based command "systemCommands/queue" to receive and queue system command
+* a user based command "systemCommands/add" to receive and queue system command
-* a root based command "systemCommands/runQueue" (at cron) that run queued with system commands
+* a root based command "systemCommands/runQueue" (at cron) that run queued commands
-* multiple "systemCommands/command.*" with possible commands to run
+* multiple "systemCommands/command.*" with possible commands to run (no free form command as root)

 # Usage

-* we know we have a "systemCommands/command.killFtpUser" to kill ftp connections for a user (we use when change user password)
+* we know we have a "systemCommands/command.disconnectFtpUser" to kill ftp connections for a user (we use when change user password)
-* api/web run "systemCommands/add killFtpUser username" to ask
+* api/web run "systemCommands/add disconnectFtpUser username" to ask
-* cron run in "systemCommands/run" in next minute
+* cron run in "systemCommands/runQueue" in next minute
-* systemCommands/run call "systemCommands/command.killFtpUser username"
+* systemCommands/runQueue call "systemCommands/command.disconnectFtpUser username"